Islamophobia in the United Kingdom: British National Party

-In October 2017, the British National Party launched a campaign against supposed plans for a mosque that local authorities said did not exist.
+The British National Party (BNP) has been widely criticised for its anti-Islamic rhetoric and policies.
+It has called for the prohibition of immigration from Muslim countries and the building of new mosques in the UK.
+It also called for the immediate deportation of radical Islamist preachers from the country.
+In 2005, the party stated that its primary issue of concern was the "growth of fundamentalist-militant Islam in the UK and its ever-increasing threat to Western civilization and our implicit values".

 Opposition

 Several organisations exist in the United Kingdom to combat Islamophobia.
 Tell MAMA is an organisation that monitors and records hate crimes against Muslims.

 Following the passage of Executive Order 13769 by U.S. President Donald Trump, protests took place all across the country by non-Muslim Britons in solidarity with British Muslims and Muslim refugees.

 Following a protest by the EDL in April 2017, the Birmingham Central Mosque held a tea party with the goal of countering those demonstrations and promoting interfaith dialogue.
 The tea party ended up receiving more participants than the original EDL march.

 J-Voice, a socialist and progressive Jewish community project, has condemned what it refers to as a "a rise in hatred towards Muslims" and called for Muslims and Jews in the UK to remain united against the "far-right."
 Following a meeting between Manchester's Jewish community and Tommy Robinson, the Board of Deputies of British Jews stated that "Robinson’s record of anti-Muslim provocation means that he could never be a partner of a respectable or mainstream Jewish organisation."